 The Maritime Museum

-Amsterdam has many beautiful parks and a family favourite is Vondelpark.
+Amsterdam has many beautiful parks and a family favorite is Vondelpark.

-The park is large and a pleasure to visit with kids: you can stroll or cycle and several playgrounds make it a favourite for local families and visitors alike.
+The park is large and a pleasure to visit with kids: you can stroll or cycle and several playgrounds make it a favorite for local families and visitors alike.

 My kids had heard about the famous Dutch pancakes before we left home and so we obliged.

 Our two favorite places for them are the Hoxton (child-friendly, despite the cool look and atmosphere) and Pluk.

 You can read a selection of our favorite family-friendly restaurants and eateries in Amsterdam here

 Another activity not quite for kids as such but pleasant to do as a family is a trip to Amsterdam Noord.